 “Mosquitoes and ticks are more than pests,” said Dr. Richard Gerstein, Chair of Emergency Medicine at Baystate Mary Lane Hospital.
 They can carry diseases which can you make very sick.

-According to the Massachusetts Department of Public Health there are over 3000 different kinds, also called “species” of mosquitoes have been identified worldwide, with more than 150 different kinds of mosquitoes found in North America.
+According to the Massachusetts Department of Public Health, there are over 3,000 different species of mosquitoes have been identified worldwide, with more than 150 different kinds of mosquitoes found in North America.
 Fifty-one different kinds of mosquitoes have been found in Massachusetts.
 Mosquitoes are attracted to carbon dioxide, a gas that humans and other animals breathe out and can follow a stream of carbon dioxide from as far as 50 feet away.

-“The main rule when it comes to breeding grounds for mosquitoes is that they need stagnant water in order to lay their eggs,” said Dr. Gerstein.
+“The main rule when it comes to breeding grounds for mosquitoes is that they need stagnant water in order to lay their eggs,” Dr. Gerstein said.
 “What most people don't realize is the surprising number of areas around their own house where mosquitoes can find the stagnant water they need.
 Any temporary body of water that is present for more than a week can be a mosquito breeding habitat.
-Ever flooded tire tracks and footprints in a muddy field have been known to produce dozens of mosquitoes each,” said Dr. Gerstein.
+Ever flooded tire tracks and footprints in a muddy field have been known to produce dozens of mosquitoes each.”

 EEE is relatively rare in humans, although there are occasional outbreaks in certain regions of the country.
 Fewer than 100 people have died from EEE in Massachusetts in the past 75 years, according to the Department of Public Health.
 In the United States, approximately 5 to 10 EEE cases are reported annually.
 The risk of getting EEE is highest from late July through September when more mosquitoes are present and active.